jaarnott/checklist-app/README.md

 # Loaded Checklist

 Starter app for Azure deployment with React + C# and Azure SQL.
+Updated